Tyeler Davison

-Tyeler Davison (born September 23, 1992) is an American football nose tackle for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Fresno State.
-He was drafted by the New Orleans Saints in the fifth round of the 2015 NFL Draft.
+Tyeler Davison (born September 23, 1992) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Fresno State Bulldogs.
+He was selected by the New Orleans Saints in the fifth round of the 2015 NFL draft.

-High school
+Early life

 Davison attended Washington High School his freshman year where he played freshman football as well as games on the varsity football team.
 He was also on the Rams wrestling team.
-After his freshman year he moved to Scottsdale where he attended Desert Mountain High School.
+After his freshman year he moved to Scottsdale, Arizona, where he attended Desert Mountain High School.
 He lettered in wrestling and football his sophomore, junior and senior year.

 He was considered a two-star recruit by Rivals.com.

 Professional career

 New Orleans Saints

-Davison was selected by the New Orleans Saints in the fifth round, 154th overall in the 2015 NFL Draft.
+Davison was selected by the New Orleans Saints in the fifth round, 154th overall in the 2015 NFL draft.
 The pick used to select him was acquired from the Kansas City Chiefs in a trade that sent Ben Grubbs to Kansas City.
 Davison finished his rookie season with 18 tackles and 1.5 sacks.